Bandit Social Learning with Exploration Episodes: Introduction

 Somewhat surprisingly, we find that learning failures are the typical case, for any fixed episode length $m$.
 Essentially, learning failures happen with positive probability \emph{for every problem instance}, not just as a worst case.
 It follows that Bayesian regret of the learning dynamics scales linearly as a function of time.
 In contrast, sublinear Bayesian regret is a standard ``minimal desiderata" for a useful bandit algorithm.

 This conclusion is robust to the choice of agents' utility model.
 An agent's aggregate utility for the episode is, in general, some fixed function of rewards received during the episode.
 The most natural options are the sum (``all rewards matter"), the $\max$ (``even one good round suffices"), and the $\min$ (``can't tolerate a mistake").
 We handle these three options, and in fact allow an arbitrary function $f$ of the rewards under mild conditions.
 Namely, $f$ must be non-constant, non-decreasing in each coordinate, and symmetric.
-We also provide an extension to non-symmetric functions, restricted to length $m=2$.
+We also provide a similar result for non-symmetric $f$, restricted to episode length $m=2$.

+{We also provide partial extensions that go beyond two arms and touch upon the case of no selection costs (\Cref{sec:discussion}).}

 \xhdr{Additional motivation.} We zoom in on two features of bandit-like social learning dynamics: agents making multiple decisions and evaluating the joint outcome of these decisions in different possible ways.
 While our model is extremely stylized, these two features are present in several application scenarios.